cheche089/agent-framework/README.md

 ### 2. Set API Key

-After starting the application, you can configure it in the Web interface settings as shown below.
+After startup, simply configure it in the Web UI settings as shown below.

 ### 3. Launch